apjanke/ronn-ng/README.md

 ## Requirements

-Ruby 2.3 or newer, and gems as listed in `ronn-ng.gemspec`.
+Ronn-NG requires Ruby 2.4 or newer.

+Ruby 3.x support is a work in progress as of Ronn-NG 0.10.1 (December 2022).

+If you are installing Ronn-NG as a standalone program (the usual way to use it), it includes all its Ruby libraries, and has no other dependencies.
+If you are using Ronn-NG as a gem or other library, it requires gems as listed in `ronn-ng.gemspec`.

 ## Project Management